rhit-caos1/rhit-caos1.github.io/_posts/projects/2022-03-16-gesturerecognition.md

 This project uses a Dji Tello Edu drone, as it provides an easy-to-interface software development kit.
 Commands that can be sent to the drone are listed in the <a href="https://djitellopy.readthedocs.io/en/latest/tello/" target="_blank"> <u>SDK documentation</u></a>.
 Each gesture will correspond to a movement in this SDK. </p> <br>

 <p>
 The final demonstration as of March 17th uses the Depth/Infrared Classifier, to differentiate between 10 static hand gestures in a depth or infrared video stream.
-While training and validation accuracy exceeds 99% on the training dataset, the real-time recongition capability is signifigantly diminished - being able to reliably differentiate between four or five of the classes.
+While training and validation accuracy exceeds 99% on the training dataset, the real-time recognition capability is significantly diminished - being able to reliably differentiate between four or five of the classes.
 </p> <br>
 <p>
 This has to do with the input datatype, where the hands in the dataset are clearly segmented opposed to more loosely segmented hands in the live video.
 (Show picture of dataset image) This is improved by removing pixels with depth values greater than a threshold of 0.5m, though can still stand to be improved.
 </p> <br>
 <p>
-Controlling the drone is accomplished by sending commands to the drone corresponding to the gesture detected, provided the decision proability is greater than a threshold of 0.7.
+Controlling the drone is accomplished by sending commands to the drone corresponding to the gesture detected, provided the decision probability is greater than a threshold of 0.7.
 Once a gesture is found, the next N frames are ignored.
 </p> <br>

 <p> More information and the source code for this project can be found on its <a href="https://github.com/javtges/dronegesturecontrol" target="_blank"> <u>GitHub Repository</u> </a>.</p>